sparcs-kaist/zabo-front-reactjs/README.md

 # About

-ZABO helps **KAIST students based** individuals or clubs advertising themselves via web based platform not only in an analogue way.
-While this service is open public, **only KAIST members** are allowed to post images on this website and others must manually get permission from SPARCS KAIST's current project manager.
+ZABO helps **KAIST students based** individuals or clubs advertising themselves via web based platform.
+While this service is open for public, **only approved groups** are able to post images.
+Please submit your request in order to create a new group via our website.

+This Project is being maintained by [SPARCS KAIST](https://github.com/sparcs-kaist)

-We're expecting anyone satisfying above conditions posting there recruiting announcements, performance schedules, and any other events in much better condition (posting paper posters at each dorms, cafeterias, E11, ...etc) with ease and joy.
+We're expecting our users post there recruiting announcements, performance schedules, and any other events advertisments.
+However, there's no strict restrictions on contents that users upload.

-Please contact SPARCS KAIST to get more detailed information.
+Please contact us to get more detailed information.

 If you're looking for backend codes, you can find it in [here](https://github.com/sparcs-kaist/zabo-server-nodejs)